Kane County Nuggets

 Is an Illinois State Police certified letter saying Defendant has no FOID testimonial in nature?
 [Read more…]

-Filed Under: Confrontation, Evidence, Podcast
+Filed Under: Confrontation, Evidence, Gun Crimes

 Witness Can Be Available Under Crawford But Unavailable Under State Statute